mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 I learned that if Business Science was going to be successful, we needed a plan.

-## The Business Science Problem Framework
+## The Business Science Problem Framework <small> **My 7-step framework that will solve 90% of data science projects successfully while cutting your project times in half**

 ![](/assets/cheatsheets/bspf.png)